SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 -   Provides an ultra-high packet forwarding rate.

-    **Note:** The maximum network performance varies depending on instance families.
+    **Note:** The maximum network performance varies based on instance families.
 For higher concurrent connection capabilities, we recommend that you use g5ne.
 For more information, see [g5ne, network enhanced instance family](/intl.en-US/Instance/Instance families.md).

 -   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8269CY \(Cascade Lake\) processors with a maximum turbo frequency of 3.2 GHz for consistent computing performance.
 -   Provides high network performance based on large computing capacity.